 If you don’t want to switch between tabs and instead want to view and interact with emails from all your Gmail accounts in one place, then a browser extension can help.
 Checker Plus for Gmail is available for both Chrome and Firefox that shows emails from multiple accounts in its interface that you can easily switch between.

-Using the extension is as simple as installing.
+Using the extension is as simple as installing it.
 After installation, the extension will automatically detect logged-in Gmail accounts and show the emails in its interface.
 The column on the left will show all the Gmail accounts; you can click on each account to quickly see the emails inside and send new emails using it.

 One thing you should configure is which labels to show in the main interface.
 Go to the extension options and move to the Accounts/labels tab.
 Here you can enable/disable accounts, add new accounts, configure labels priority, and even select email categories to show.